 Ransomware Attack Hits Computers Worldwide: $300 Demanded To Decrypt

 CW44 Station Bio- WTOG-TV first began operations on November 4, 1968, broadcasting on UHF channel 44.
-Originally owned my Minnesota-based Hubbard Broadcasting Corp., WTOG solidified itself in the Tampa Bay market by being the area's only [] Half Of Americans Spend Their Entire Paycheck On Living Expenses, Study Says About half of Americans claim that their expenses are equal to or greater than their income, according to a new study from the Center for Financial Services Innovation.
-Sacramento, Salt Lake City Drivers Among Worst In U.S., Study Says Sacramento, Calif., has the worst drivers out of the 75 most populous metro areas in the U.S., according to a QuoteWizard Insurance study released Tuesday.
+Originally owned my Minnesota-based Hubbard Broadcasting Corp., WTOG solidified itself in the Tampa Bay market by being the area's only [] Sacramento, Salt Lake City Drivers Among Worst In U.S., Study Says Sacramento, Calif., has the worst drivers out of the 75 most populous metro areas in the U.S., according to a QuoteWizard Insurance study released Tuesday.
+3 Surprising Ways to Use Coconut Milk If you only buy coconut milk for an occasional curry, it's time to expand your horizons!
+Final NFL Power Rankings It's tough to keep up with all the action in NFL.

 Start the conversation, or Read more at CBS Local.